 We will set different cell references in this window.

-📌 Step 4: Input Solver Parameters for Optimization
+📌 Step 4 of 5: Input Solver Parameters for Optimization

 - Choose Cell E5, which will determine the maximum profit as the objective.